 On her blog at topazwinters.com, Topaz writes weekly love letters to a worldwide audience of thousands.
 Her work focuses on flightlessness, resilience, heritage, states of womanhood, softness & savagery, positions of the body, & how to create beautiful things for those still listening.
 She has been published in Sundog Lit, DIALOGIST, & Cosmonauts Avenue, profiled by The Straits Times, The Business Times, & the Boston Poetry Slam, & commended by Singapore’s National Arts Council, the National YoungArts Foundation, & Button Poetry, among others.
 She is the youngest Singaporean ever to be nominated for the Pushcart Prize, the youngest writer ever to be published by Math Paper Press, & the youngest scholar ever to be published in the Journal of Homosexuality.

-Topaz is deeply fond of tea, films, wildflowers, & the colour of the sky when nothing is dreaming of it.
-She was born in 1999 & currently attends high school in Singapore.
+Topaz is deeply fond of chai lattes, classic rock, wildflowers, & the colour of the sky when nothing is dreaming of it.
+She was born in 1999 & studies creative writing, film theory, & cognitive science at Princeton University.
 She is in love with most quiet things.
 She is grateful you’re here.